kaushik333/S2-graph-based-Active-Learning/README.md

 This is an implementation of the algorithm described in the paper:
 [S2: An efficient graph based active learning algorithm with application to nonparametric classification](http://proceedings.mlr.press/v40/Dasarathy15.pdf)

+## Dependencies to run:
+1. Python 3.6
+2. Networkx 2.3

+Preferably create an Anaconda virtual environment with these dependencies and run the code from it.

+## Original S2 algorithm
+Below attached are figures that illustrate a trial run of S2.

 Here is a trial run of the algorithm when both classes have almost equal number of elements.
 A Low budget is provided where its not possible to "zip" through the whole decision boundary.
 After S2 is run, the obtained boundary is then passed onto a label completeion algorithm as described in the paper.

 ![](gif1.gif)